basho-labs/little_riak_book/en/05-app-guide.md

 ## Data modeling

-It can be hard to think outside the table, but once you do, you may find interesting patterns that to use in any database, even relational.[^sql-databases]
+It can be hard to think outside the table, but once you do, you may find interesting patterns that to use in any database, even a relational one.[^sql-databases]

 [^sql-databases]: Feel free to use a relational database when you're willing to sacrifice the scalability, performance, and availability of Riak...but why would you?

-If you thoroughly absorbed the earlier content, some of this may feel redundant, but implications of the key/value model are not always obvious.
+If you thoroughly absorbed the earlier content, some of this may feel redundant, but the implications of the key/value model are not always obvious.

 ### Rules to live by